Shane Ryan (swimmer)

-Shane Patrick Ryan (born 27 January 1994) is an American-born retired swimmer who competes internationally for Ireland.
+Shane Patrick Ryan (born 27 January 1994) is an American-born retired swimmer who competed internationally for Ireland.

 Career

 Ryan was a 16-time All-American and 11-time All-State honoree as a swimmer for Haverford Senior High School.
-He was a member of the US National Junior Team in 2010-11 and 2011-12.
+He was a member of the US National Junior Team in 2010–11 and 2011–12.

 Ryan initially competed at the US Olympics trials in 2012, finishing in 28th, which did not qualify him for the US team.
 He subsequently switched his allegiance to Ireland.
 Ryan qualified to compete in the 2016 Summer Olympics by swimming under the Olympic Qualifying time in the 100m backstroke at the Swim Ulster Dave McCullagh Meet in March 2016.

 College

 Ryan competed collegiately for Penn State where he set school records in the 50 meter freestyle, 100 meter freestyle and 100 meter backstroke.
 He won Big Ten Conference championships in the 100 meter backstroke in 2014 and 2015 and the 100 meter freestyle in 2014.